Drew Landmesser

 Why it would not be real?
 If you go to the theater, you’re

 supposed to suspend disbelief.
-You come to the opera, and we’re required
+You come to the opera, and we’re

-Dickens writes stories that aren’t real, but are
+book.
+Charles Dickens writes stories that aren’t

-real.
+me, that’s real.
 It’s always real.

 BD: What show has been the most difficult for you?